edgio-docs/edgio-docs/src/guides/v7/performance/rules/feature_scenarios.md

     ![Matching images by file extension](/images/v7/performance/rules-use-case-default-image-optimizations-path.png)

-2. Enable Image Optimization by adding the [Optimize Images feature](/guides/performance/features#optimize-images).
+2. Enable Image Optimization by adding the [Optimize Images feature](/guides/performance/rules/features#optimize-images).
-3. Apply a default set of image optimizations by rewriting the URL.
-Add the [Rewrite URL feature](/guides/performance/rules/features#rewrite-url).
+3. Apply a default set of image optimizations by rewriting the URL through the [Rewrite URL feature](/guides/performance/rules/features#rewrite-url).
 Configure it as directed below.

     1. Set the **Source Path (Optional)** option to: `/.+`
     2. Set the **Match Style** option to `regexp`.